 Fake Flood Insurance Robocalls

-Following hurricanes in 2017, fraudsters used caller ID spoofing and robocall technology to target residents of areas hit by the storms with scam calls about flood insurance.
+Following hurricanes, fraudsters have used caller ID spoofing and robocall technology to target residents of areas hit by the storms with scam calls about flood insurance.
 If you receive this type of call, before giving out any personal information or agreeing to any payment, you should independently verify that the call is legitimate.
 Contact your insurance agent or your insurance company directly.
 Policyholders with the National Flood Insurance Program (NFIP Direct) can call 1-800-638-6620.

 To report suspected fraud, call the FEMA Disaster Fraud Hotline toll free at 1-866-720-5721.
 If you need to report other fraudulent activities during or following a natural disaster, please notify FEMA at 1-866-720-5721 or email@example.com.
 You can also file a complaint with the FTC.